vlrprbttst/BoxTent/readme.md

 # TO DO

-* manage includes with processhtml.
+* manage includes with processhtml
-* test workflow with more then one `.html` file.
+* test workflow with more then one `.html` file
-* manage image folders syncing.
+* manage image folders syncing